(Last Updated on : 07/09/2017)

 from University of Calcutta

-and established Congress Socialist Party, 1934.
+and established Congress Socialist Party

-* He was arrested on 7th June, 1940 and sentenced to two years imprisonment for writing an article 'Satyagraha Now' in Gandhiji's newspaper Harijan.
+in 1934.
+He was elected the Secretary of All India Congress Committee (1936).
+He was arrested on 7th June, 1940 and sentenced to two years imprisonment for writing an article Satyagraha Now in Gandhiji

-* He published and circulated posters and pamphlets on 'Do or Die' during the 'Quit India Movement
+"Harijan".
+He published and circulated posters and pamphlets on Do or Die during the Quit India Movement

-', 1942.
-He along with Aruna Asaf Ali edited a Congress Party monthly newspaper called 'Inquilab'.
+in1942.
+He along with Aruna Asaf Ali

 In September 1967, he underwent an operation, but never recovered from it.
-On the 12th of October 1967 Lohia breathed his last.
+On the 12th of October 1967, Rammanohar Lohia breathed his last.
 The Dr. Rammanohar Lohia College of Law, Bengaluru